insidesherpa/JPMC-tech-task-2/README.md

 Please ensure you are using <b> python2.7. </b>

-Similar to Task 1, please start the data feed server by running the python server
+Similar to Task 1, start the data feed server by running the python server

 <code> python2 datafeed/server.py </code>